legal resources necessary to hold negligent facilities accountable.

 While the exact incidence of nursing home abuse and neglect remains unknown, experts believe it to be quite pervasive.
 NCEA and the Centers for Disease Control have concluded that due to challenges involved in gathering accurate data and deficiencies with state reporting, the vast majority of abuse likely goes unreported.

 Nursing home residents in Georgia derive their legal protections from federal and state laws and regulations.
-The state has adopted its own bill of rights for residents of long-term care facilities that offer additional protections for nursing home patients.
+The state has adopted its own bill of rights for residents of long-term care facilities (skilled nursing facilities, assisted living facilities and personal care homes) that offer additional protections for nursing home patients.

 The Georgia Department of Community Health regulates nursing homes and other long-term care facilities and also issues rules and regulations that protect residents.
 Family members, friends, loved ones, or any other person who suspects that a resident is being abused, neglected, or exploited can report their concerns to the department.
 The victim may qualify for emergency services from a state adult protection agency.